 Berge Sarstein was delivered on 1 March 2017 at 0858hrs (JST).
-She departed the Hiroshima Shipyard at 1200hrs and makes her maiden voyage to Newcastle in Australia, where she will transport coal to Map Ta Phut in Thailand.
+She departed the Hiroshima Shipyard at 1200hrs and made her maiden voyage to Newcastle in Australia, where she would transport coal to Map Ta Phut in Thailand.

-The delivery of Berge Cho Oyu followed shortly afterwards at 1238 hrs (GMT+8).
-She is the third in the series of four VLOCs built at the GSI Long Xue Shipyard in Guangzhou, China, adding another 262,000 DWT to our fleet.
+The delivery of Berge Cho Oyu followed shortly after at 1238 hrs (GMT+8).
+She was the third in the series of four VLOCs built at the GSI Long Xue Shipyard in Guangzhou, China, adding another 262,000 DWT to our fleet.
 Similar to her sister vessels, Berge Cho Oyu will operate on the routes between Australia and China.

 ABOUT BERGE SARSTEIN

-Built by the Imabari Group in Japan, Berge Sarstein is equipped with a new deckhouse and several mechanical improvements that contribute to her sleek features.
-The new deckhouse, known as the ‘Aero Citadel’, is designed for optimal aerodynamics, has improved anti-piracy measures, and also provides more luxurious accommodation for our crew.
+Built by the Imabari Group in Japan, Berge Sarstein was equipped with a new deckhouse and several mechanical improvements that contribute to her sleek features.
+The new deckhouse, known as the ‘Aero Citadel’, is designed for optimal aerodynamics, has improved anti-piracy measures whilst providing luxurious accommodation for crew.
 Its slim, streamlined shape helps in reducing wind resistance in head winds.